-To provide a comprehensive inventory of roadway facilities that interact with the regional hydrologic network, including the condition, type, location, function, surrounding conditions, and environmental attributes of these facilities, as appropriate.
+To provide a comprehensive inventory of roadway facilities, stormwater management systems, and culverts that interact with the regional hydrologic network, including the condition, type, location, function, surrounding conditions, and environmental attributes of these facilities, as appropriate.

-To update an assessment of vulnerabilities and risks that climate change, and/ or extreme weather event pose to critical transportation infrastructure.
+To update an assessment of vulnerabilities and risks, such as extreme weather events, which may impact the transportation system.

 To conduct traffic studies and intermodal planning to assist member communities and agencies in developing the appropriate solutions for any identified local transportation deficiencies.
-Staff anticipates undertaking traffic studies at selected intersections and along selected roadway corridors identified in the Old Colony LRTP or as part of the CMP, as warranting further study.
+Staff anticipate undertaking traffic studies at selected intersections and along selected roadway corridors identified in the Old Colony LRTP or as part of the CMP, as warranting further study.